byavv/microservices-workflow/README.md

 ## Development
 Every application component (microservice) is launched in its own container.
 It's a big overhead to build container every time you make changes.
 To tackle this, start microservice, you are working on via gulp or whatever, and microservices, it depends on - in their own containers.
 To rich microservices, running in containers, there are ports, exported when they are established via docker-compose.
 So, you have to be sure that your containers are reachable for your "host" environment.

 start dependencies within containers
 ```bush
 docker-compose up mongo redis broker logger users
 ```
-and (users microservice should be richable for host) move to the folder
+and (users microservice should be richable for host) move to microservice folder
 ```bush
 cd src/web
 ```